mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The side that is aware that combat is about to begin gains DM+6 to its Initiative check for the first round only.
 The side that is not aware it is about to be attacked suffers DM-6 for the first round only.

-TACTICS So long as they are not surprised, one Traveller (or character under the referee’s control) may make a Tactics check at the start of a combat.
+TACTICS So long as they are not surprised, one Traveller (or character under the referee's control) may make a Tactics check at the start of a combat.
 The Effect of this check is then applied to the Initiative of everyone on the same side.

 MAPS The referee may prepare detailed maps or even models of battlefields and encounter areas or just use sketch maps or descriptions.
 However, in most simple firefights, you should find this is not necessary.